GouMinghao/Geometry3D/README.md

 ![pic4](pic4.png)

-Some of the code comes from [sgl](https://github.com/Kingdread/sgl) whose author is really humorous.
+Some of the code comes from [sgl](https://github.com/Kingdread/sgl) whose author is really interesting.

 ## Requirements